171st Air Refueling Squadron: Michigan Air National Guard

 The wartime 374th Fighter Squadron was re-designated as the 171st Fighter Squadron, and was allotted to the Michigan Air National Guard, on 24 May 1946.
 It was organized at Wayne County Airport, Michigan, and was extended federal recognition on 25 April 1948.
 The 171st Fighter Squadron was entitled to the history, honors, and colors of the 374th.
 The squadron was equipped with F-47D Thunderbolts and was assigned to the Michigan ANG 127th Fighter Group.

 The unit was ordered into active service on 1 February 1951, as a result of the Korean War and assigned to Air Training Command.
 In March 1951 being assigned F-51 Mustangs, F-80 Shooting Stars and F-84 Thunderjets while serving as a training organization.

 The unit was relieved from active duty in November 1952, was redesignated as a Fighter-Bomber squadron.
 Mission aircraft were F-51H, F-86E and F-89C.
 Redesignated at Tactical Reconnaissance Squadron in 1958.
 The squadron flew RF-84F's.
 Moving to Selfridge Air National Guard Base in 1971 and upgrading to the newer RF-101 Voodoo.

 Became an Aerospace Defense Command (ADCOM) Fighter-Interceptor squadron in 1972, equipped with F-106 Delta Dart interceptors.
-Performed air defense duties of the Great Lakes and Detroit area until 1978 when ADCOM was merged into Tactical Air Command.
+Performed air defense duties of the Great Lakes and Detroit area until 1978 when ADCOM was merged into Tactical Air Command (TAC).
 Continued air defense mission for ADTAC component of TAC with F-4 Phantom IIs, transferring to First Air Force when ADTAC was replaced in 1985.
 Upgraded to F-16A Fighting Falcons in 1990.

-Realigned into an airlift squadron in 1993, equipped with C-130 Hercules Tactical Airlifters.
+Realigned into an airlift squadron in 1993, equipped with C-130 Hercules tactical airlifters.
 Flew the C-130 until September 2007 when it was realigned as an Air Refueling Squadron, being equipped with the KC-135T Stratotanker.